microcrit/microcrit/README.md

 ### i'm crit; this is my profile.
 i'm here to practice my programming skills, make tons of assorted projects and overall have fun.
+i use zorin if you feel so inclined to know

 see ya!